 The 2010 Sentra accumulated these issues, with many drivers reporting intermittent “Air Bag” light illuminations – a problem that just wouldn’t go away from previous years.

-To make matters worse, engine stalling became more frequent, a complication that Nissan later addressed with recalls.
-The pile-up of these issues made these some of the least reliable Nissan Sentra years.
+To make matters worse, engine stalling became more recurrent, a complication that Nissan later addressed with recalls.
+The accumulation of these issues made these some of the least reliable Nissan Sentra years.

 Best & Worst Years for Nissan Sentra 7th Generation (2013-2019)

-The 7th generation Nissan Sentra, spanning from 2013 to 2019, marked a wave of design overhauls, tech breakthroughs, and performance upgrades.
+The 7th generation Nissan Sentra, spanning from 2013 to 2019, marked a surge of design overhauls, tech innovations, and performance upgrades.

 The post-facelift models – 2017, 2018, and 2019 – stand out as the finest Sentras, while 2013, 2014, 2015, and 2016 are the Sentra years you’ll want to avoid in this generation.